rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/index.md

 * Releases in the current quarter (or previous quarter if no releases)
 * General activity or health report
 * Issues to address within the SIG

+## Joining a SIG

+Joining an established Special Interest Group should be simple.
+Each SIG will have its own process and outlines.
+Please see sponsors or other members of the Special Interest Group you're interested in if a wiki or other documentation is not available.

 {% include "releng/resources_bottom.md" %}